sujinbabups/sujinbabups/README.md

 ### 🧑‍💻 &nbsp;About Me
 &nbsp; 🌱     Learning blockchain development, focusing on smart contracts and dApps.<br>
-&nbsp; 👨‍💻  &nbsp;   Building web applications using the MERN stack<br>
+&nbsp; 👨‍💻     Building web applications using the MERN stack<br>
-&nbsp; 💡  &nbsp;   Passionate about blockchain’s potential and eager to contribute meaningfully.<br>
+&nbsp; 💡     Passionate about blockchain’s potential and eager to contribute meaningfully.<br>
-&nbsp; 🚀  &nbsp;   Expanding my skills with the MERN stack to build full-stack web apps.<br>
+&nbsp; 🚀     Expanding my skills with the MERN stack to build full-stack web apps.<br>

 <br>